Best Men's Winter Boots of 2024/25

 One of the biggest questions from reviewers was, “Why Muck over Bogs?”

 Our research shows that Muck Boots are way warmer.
 We found more reviews overall and more positive reviews for the Muck Boot Arctic Sport II’s when it comes to use in harsh winter conditions.
-The rubber soles on the Arctic Sport II’s are thicker than Boggs insulation, which insulates you more effectively from the cold ground.
+The rubber soles on the Arctic Sport II’s are thicker than Bogs insulation, which insulates you more effectively from the cold ground.
 They have more insulation (remember that 5mm of the stuff?) to boot.

 In the end, it’s a personal preference and somewhat of a regional preference (some people are die-hard Bogs fans, some Muckboot fans).
 Our best advice is to choose the boots for your needs and that fit in with your locale.

-care and maintenance
+Care and maintenance

 Winter boots are an essential investment for cold and wet conditions, but to ensure they last and perform well throughout the season, proper care and maintenance are crucial.
-You can also learn more in our section on Care and Maintenance for Hiking Boots
+You can also learn more in our section on Care and Maintenance for Hiking Boots.

 Here are some tips and guidelines to help you keep your winter boots in top shape: